 V Global Change Ecology (1 SWS, 1 CP)

 S Progress in Global Change Research (1 SWS, 2 CP)

 S Regularly Scheduled Meetings (1 SWS, 1 CP)

-Excursions (1 SWS, 1 CP)
+Two Excursions (1 SWS, 1 CP)

 Course Entry Requirements No Special Course Entry Requirements

-Performance Assessment Seminar contribution (ungraded)
+Performance Assessment Contribution (ungraded)

 Work Load Active Participation in 4 Class Sessions: 60 Hours

 Written Report and Lecture 30 Hours

 Preparation and Follow-Up: 30 Hours

 Regularly Scheduled Meetings: 15 Hours

-Excursions: 15 Hours
+Two Excursions (one in the 1st, one in the 2nd 15 Hours

+semester):

 Total: 150 Hours

 Credit Points 5 CP

-Scope of Time One Semester (1st Master Programme Semester)
+Scope of Time Two Semesters (1st and 2nd semester)

 When Offered Winter semester

 Target Group Global Change Ecology

 4.2 Module Area A "Environmental Change"

 Information on the processes in Global Change is covered in this Module Area.
 The emphasis is on abiotic processes, which includes physical and chemical mechanisms in relationship with global environmental changes.
 Physical and chemical specific aquatic and terrestrial ecological systems are identified.
 The dynamics of Global Change are handled in great detail whereby different spatial scales are examined.
 The speed of development in relationship to the affected objects as well as the role of single individual extreme events is also taken into consideration.

 On the landscape level, recent climatic data and historic developments are identified.
 The relationship to global climate systems is presented.
 Control data of global developments is discussed, along with climate driving forces and land-use changes as decisive factors in material and biotic change.
 Of particular interest are over-use and degradation, erosion and desertification.
 Finally, the relationship between environmental change and change in bio-chemical action is taught.

 Overview of Modules (each worth 5-credit points):

 - A1 Climate Change

 - A2 Ecological Climatology

 - A3 Extreme Events and Natural Hazards

 - A4 Changes in Aquatic Ecosystems

 - A5 Changes in Agroecosystems

 - A6 Biogeochemical Fluxes

-- A7 Rhizosphere Research
+- A7 Rhizosphere Biogeochemistry

 - A8 Biodiversity in the Tropics

+- A9 Mathematical Modeling for Climate and Environment

+- A10 Land Use Change and Microclimate

 Total Extent of Module: